 - Analysis of the United Nations system; programmes, funds and specialized agencies; governance systems.

 - Challenges of the interactions between the IIs, the corporate sector and civil society organizations including INGOs, with a specific focus on development cooperation.

-- Main strategic frameworks and declarations that frame IGO’s mandate -Millennium Development Goals, Paris Declaration- and overview of the main issues related to interagency coordination and management at global and country level.
+- Main strategic frameworks and declarations that frame IGO’s mandate Agenda 2030, Sustainable Development Goals, Aid effectiveness from Paris Declaration onwards - and overview of the main issues related to interagency coordination and management at global and country level.

 - The International Financial Institutions (IMF, World Bank, Regional Development Banks) as well as the other relevant families of IGOs and INGOs.

 - The managerial reforms, tools and systems in International Organizations: the main management functions, such as financial management, HR management, stakeholders management, profile management and branding, field operations’ management, management control, performance measurement; with regards to both the activity of IIs and INGOs.

 - Ethics and accountability for mission driven organizations and their executives.

 The course is intended to be extremely interactive and participatory in nature.
 Group work, class presentations and a short version of the Model UN Simulation are part of the assessment for students regularly attending classes (validity: all exam sessions of academic year).
 The final grade for this course for students regularly attending classes is based on:

 - group assignments and contribution to class debate (50%)